davidmarkclements/deco-server/Readme.md

 deco-server is [decofun]['https://github.com/davidmarkclements/decofun'] as a service (DFaaS).

-It's a web service that names anonmyous functions in a piece of code, according to their surrounding context (e.g. is it returned from a function?) and line number.
+It's a web service that names anonymous functions in a specified JavaScript file, according to their surrounding context (e.g. is it returned from a function?) and line number.